pgrimm52/Math-640-Final-Project/README.md

 ## Questions for Mark

-* How to interpret diagnostics for tweetstorm variable (correlation, etc.)? (sandbox.R)
+* How to interpret diagnostics for tweetstorm variable (correlation, etc.) & how this affects modeling assumptions (sandbox.R)